Romit-Maulik/PAR-RL/examples/OF_airfoil_shape_optimization/README.md

 proc.wait()
 (stdout, stderr) = proc.communicate()
 ```

+- We utilize run-time data processing utilities of OpenFOAM to get the lift and drag coefficient.
+Specifically, we use *forceCoeffsIncompressible* utility in OpenFOAM, which writes the lift and drag coefficient data in the *postProcessing* folder

 ## Running the code
 The job can be submitted on Theta either in the `debug` or `default` mode.
 Job submission scripts are provided for both `debug` or `default` mode.
 The user has to specify the project name and RLLib environment in job submission scripts before submitting it.
 To submit the job in `debug` mode on Theta execute